Asheville NC Travel Guide

 • It's 72 miles to Highlands from Asheville and about half of the drive is curvy mountain roads.
 So allow plenty of time.
 Return a faster route to Asheville via Franklin: Follow US 23/441 to US 19/23, most of this drive is expressway and faster, even though it's 84 miles back.

 This 102-mile stretch of the Blue Ridge Parkway is one of the most beautiful and highest drives in America.
 In addition to the waterfalls below, there are many great stops along the way, including Mt.
 Mitchell, Craggy Gardens, Folk Art Center, Mt.
 Pisgah and many overlooks.
 This drive can easily fill your day.
-Remember, to return to your starting point, this is at least a 204-mile trek!
-To reduce driving time, taking a faster route to a starting point on the Parkway and drive it one-way.
+Remember, to return to your starting point, it is at least a 204-mile trek!
+To reduce driving time, take a faster route to a starting point on the Parkway and drive it one way.

 • Starting north and driving down, Linville Falls is the first stop (at Parkway Milepost 316.3).
 This is the most photographed waterfall in North Carolina.
 They have a great Visitors Center, picnic area and campground.
 Moderate hikes (1 to 1.5 miles) take you to overlooks with spectacular views of the falls and Linville Gorge.
 One hike takes you to the base of the falls.

 • Head south from Linville Falls to Crabtree Falls (Milepost 339.5).
-Take 2.5-mile hike through the forest to an up-close view of the beautiful 70-foot Crabtree Falls.
+Take 2.5-mile hike through the forest to an up-close view of the beautiful 70-ft.
+Crabtree Falls.

 • Optional: Exit onto NC Highway 80 North and go two miles for Roaring Fork Falls and Setrock Creek Falls.